-If your debt is outstanding and seemingly insurmountable, you may be able to contact your lender(s) regarding things like payment plans, debt management, and debt consolidation.
-These options may seem appealing in the short term but might also damage your credit score or require drastic steps, like filing for bankruptcy.
+If your debt is outstanding and seemingly insurmountable, you may be able to request a lower payment or even a cancelation of that debt from your lender(s).
+These options may seem appealing in the short term but generally may increase your taxes.

 Is debt forgiveness taxable?

-Tax debt forgiveness affects every tax situation differently, depending on taxpayers’ individual or familial circumstances.
-For example, if you borrow money and your debt is forgiven by the lender, you might need to include the canceled portion of the debt in your income.
+Tax debt forgiveness affects every tax situation differently depending on a taxpayer’s individual or familial circumstances.
+For example, if you borrow money and your debt is forgiven by the lender, you generally need to include the canceled portion of the debt in your income.

-Lenders are also usually required to report the amount of debt canceled using Form 1099-C, Cancelation of Debt.
-However, there are several exceptions, like insolvency or bankruptcy, to how much your canceled debt can be taxed.
+Lenders are also required to report the amount of debt canceled using Form 1099-C, Cancellation of Debt.
+However, there are several exceptions, like insolvency or bankruptcy, to reduce or eliminate the taxable portion of the canceled debt.

-If you’d like to know more about how debt cancelation might affect your taxes, check out the IRS’ Publication 4681, Canceled Debts, Foreclosures, Repossession, and Abandonment.
+To learn more about how debt cancelation might affect your taxes, check out IRS Publication 4681, Canceled Debts, Foreclosures, Repossession, and Abandonment.

 When every dollar matters, it matters who does your taxes